 Ever find yourself in a situation where you’re not sure if you’re being given accurate information but don’t know enough about the subject manner to effectively question the source?
 The level of expertise can vary drastically from one telephone company employee to the next.

 Those people are measured by how many calls they process and unfortunately there are individuals that will say just about anything to get a caller off their line.
 A good telecom consultant will intervene in such a situation.
 A carrier sales rep won’t.

 A rep from AT&T, Verizon, CenturyLink or Comcast is going to try to sell you extras, like wire maintenance, data security, managed services, that you might not need or are receiving from another source.

 The first thing a telecom consultant will do is question those types of services, to see which ones could be eliminated and subsequently bring down the cost of your service.

-Warn you of gotchas – A good telecom consultant will make you aware of auto renews, measured service and surcharges.
+A good networking and telecom consulting firm will make you aware of auto-renews, measured service, and surcharges.
 Carrier reps, on the other hand, know better than to disclose items that could be obstacles to making a sale.

 Many carrier reps are trapped in call centers and unable to conduct face-to-face meetings; all business needs to be completed over the phone.
 Consultants will visit your office and inspect your equipment, phone closet and computer room.
 That’s important because there are items that need to be inspected and prepared for.